Tone, Ibaraki: Railway

 Tone does not have any passenger railway line.
 The nearest station is Fusa on the Abiko branch line of the JR East’s Narita Line.

 Highway

 The town is not served by any national highway.
 Primary access is by Chiba Prefectural Route 4 and 170, and by Ibaraki Prefectural Route 11, 68 and 209.

+Bus services

+Several routes operated by Otone Kotsu provide links to Toride station on the JR East's Jōban Line and Fusa station on the JR East's Narita line.